 There are endless re-purposing options when combined with creativity.

-Store better.
 Use it, don’t lose it.

 Even great planners sometimes have excess.
 Donate non-perishable and unspoiled perishable foods to local food pantries.
 For a list of local pantries, visit the Food Resources in Princeton webpage.